SaneSky109/DeepRL/README.md

 ## Future Enhancements
 This project lays the groundwork for further exploration and experimentation in reinforcement learning.
 Potential improvements include:

-Experimenting with different neural network architectures and hyperparameters Implementing advanced RL algorithms (e.g., Double DQN, Dueling DQN) Enhancing the game environment for more complex scenarios and learning challenges
+* Experimenting with different neural network architectures and hyperparameters
+* Implementing advanced RL algorithms (e.g., Double DQN, Dueling DQN)
+* Expanding the agent state to include more detailed information of the environment

 Contributions, suggestions, and discussions on extending and improving the project are welcome.